ZeroBone/OfficialEye/docs/getting-started.md

 pip install officialeye
 ```

-Especially if you are deploying the tool on a production server, you might want to set up `OfficialEye` in a `venv` virtual environment:
+Especially if you are deploying the tool on a production server, you might want to set up `OfficialEye` in a `venv` virtual environment instead:

 ```bash
 python3 -m venv venv